-According to the October 2021 unofficial Child Count data submitted to MSDE for the Maryland Special Education Census Data, 20,585 MCPS students, ages 3 to 21, received special education services.
-This number included students receiving the Extended Individualized Family Services Plan Option.
-Of those students, 411 received services in a public separate special education day school and 568 students received services in a nonpublic special education school.
+According to the October 2022 unofficial Child Count data submitted to MSDE for the Maryland Special Education Census Data, 21,352 MCPS students, ages 3 to 21, received special education services.
+This number included students receiving the Extended Individualized Family Services Plan option.

+Of those students, 371 received services in a public separate special education day school, and 561 students received services in a nonpublic special education school.
 This data has not yet been verified by MSDE.

 Participation in the LRE requires access to general education classrooms.
-DSES, DBFIS, the Department of Transportation, DFM, and OTLS-SSI are engaged in long-range planning to provide increased options for students with disabilities to access the general education environment throughout the system.
+DSES, DBFIS, the Department of Transportation, DFM, and OSSWB are engaged in long-range planning to provide increased options for students with disabilities to access the general education environment throughout the system.
 The distribution of cluster and countywide services is based on the assumption that all students will be educated in their home school or home school cluster, if possible.
 For example, programs for high incidence disabilities, such as learning disabilities, are available in all elementary schools and at all secondary levels.
 In contrast, highly specialized programs for students who are Deaf/Hard of Hearing (D/HOH) are provided on a countywide basis in centralized locations.
 However, many students who need D/HOH support can be served in their home school.
 A benefit of being such a large school system is the ability to serve students with special needs in multiple environments and in diverse discrete programs designed to focus on the students' strengths while meeting individual needs.

-Special education students may be served by the general education teacher or a coteaching team (a general education teacher and/or a special education teacher or paraeducator) in the inclusive-school environment.
-The general education teacher, special education teacher, related service providers, and paraeducators are responsible for supporting all of their assigned students.
+Special education students may be served by the general education teacher or a coteaching team (a general education teacher and/or a SET or paraeducator) in the inclusive-school environment.
+The general education teacher, SET, related service providers, and paraeducators are responsible for supporting their assigned students.
 The general education teacher, in collaboration with the special educator, related service providers, and paraeducator, is responsible for implementing the IEP and ensuring that students with disabilities receive their supplementary aids, services, and accommodations during instruction and assessment, as applicable.

 In collaboration with the special educator, the general educator reports on progress, implements and discusses strategies, supports IEP development, and is a member of the IEP team.
 Teachers and service providers are provided with adequate planning time and time for parent/guardian meetings and communication as specified by the teacher contact.
 Information also has been disseminated across the county to support administration in designing schedules that provide for common planning time for coteaching teams whenever possible.

-The HBS model considers each school's total number of students with IEPs, the total number of instructional IEP hours needed within the school, the number of grade levels being taught, the number of IEP hours a special educator is responsible for in a given week, and a minimum-base teacher allocation.
-This staffing model is implemented in the HSM and HBS but does not incorporate staffing for discrete program services such as School Community-based (SCB), Learning for Independence (LFI), Autism, Extensions, and Social Emotional Special Education Services (SESES).
+LAD and Resource models consider each school's total number of students with IEPs, the total number of instructional IEP hours needed within the school, the number of grade levels being taught, the number of IEP hours a special educator is responsible for each week, and a minimum-base teacher allocation.
+This staffing model is implemented in the HSM and LAD/Resource model but does not incorporate staffing for discrete program services such as School Community-based (SCB) program, Learning for Independence (LFI), Autism, Extensions, and Social Emotional Special Education Services (SESES).
 Since the implementation of the elementary HSM, the number of elementary schools providing this staffing model has increased.
 Prior to FY 2017, there were 68 elementary schools offering HSM services.
-In FY 2022, there are only 6 elementary schools remaining that have not transitioned to HSM.
-Three additional schools have been converted to HSM for FY 2023.
+In FY 2024, all elementary schools will have transitioned to HSM.
 The purpose of this transition to HSM is to provide increased access for students to special education services and inclusive opportunities within their neighborhood school.
-Data indicates that continuing our efforts to increase the number of elementary schools with the HBS model benefits students.
+Data indicates that continuing our efforts to increase the number of elementary schools with the HSM model benefits students.